jarvarvarvis/PlaytimeNX/README.md

 An application statistics viewer (currently only app time) for the Nintendo Switch.

-In the settings of the Nintendo Switch, playtime is only tracked after a game has been installed for one week.
+In the settings of the Nintendo Switch, playtime is only tracked after a game has been installed for 10 days.
 This app solves this little, but somewhat annoying issue.

 ---